bjssacademy/advanced-tdd/chapter08/chapter08.md

 Something with a complex inner working can have the simplest of external connections.

-This is a goal of all software design.
+This simplicity of use a goal of all software design, at every granularity.
 It is critical to breaking down a problem.
+It _is_ how we break down a problem.

 ### Decoupling